Colleges Add More In-Person Classes For Spring, Amid High Risk Of Coronavirus Spread

 "It's pretty nice," she said Friday, as she settled into her single room.
 "I definitely feel the difference, because there's new people all around me.
 Obviously it's going to have certain restrictions, but I think I'll start to get an idea of college."

 More than a quarter of colleges are offering in-person components this spring, according to new data from the College Crisis Initiative, or C2i, published in The Chronicle of Higher Education.
 Smaller institutions are more likely to be in person, as are private four-year colleges.
 Public universities and community colleges are much more likely to be online.
-The data show that about 40% of colleges are primarily online in the spring, though about 25% of schools in the dataset are listed as "undetermined."
+The data show that about 40% of colleges are primarily online this spring, though about 25% of schools in the data set are listed as "undetermined."

 "There is a trend towards more in person, but the majority of changes we're seeing are in the margins," explains Christopher Marsicano, who leads the team at C2i and is an assistant professor at Davidson College in North Carolina, where C2i is based.
 "We are not seeing many institutions go from fully online to fully in person."